 How to write Conclusion for a Critical Essay

 The conclusion involves restating the thesis statement and a summary of your main argument.
 Additionally, give the reader something that they may consider and think about, or provide a strong statement that will directly link your essay in totality.
-The main agenda is to give the reader an incentive to study more about the topic and give them an incentive to research more about it.
+The main agenda is to give the reader an incentive to study more about the topic and give them an incentive to research more about it, basis of research proposal.